arangodb/kube-arangodb/docs/platform/rbac/service_integration.md

 ## Step 2: Evaluate Permissions with EvaluateToken

 Call `EvaluateToken` on the authorization sidecar.
-The sidecar validates the JWT, resolves the user's groups (from user bindings), and evaluates the permission — all in one call.
+The sidecar validates the JWT, resolves the user's roles (from user bindings), and evaluates the permission — all in one call.

 ```go